 And all the ladies are thinking: “Wait a second?
 History seriously considers this dude to be a great thinker?”
-In fact, most Athenian men saw women exclusively as objects of pleasure.
+Yet this was considered a common fact.
+Indeed, most Athenian men saw women exclusively as objects of pleasure.

 Aristotle taught that “the courage of a man was shown in commanding a woman.”
 This was not taught as a sarcastic or ironic maxim — although it could be!
-Rather, it was literally one of the “virtues” that was explicitly taught.
+Rather, it was literally one of the “virtues” that was explicitly taught to young men.

 Pericles taught that “women should be so far retired from men’s business that ‘her name would never be mentioned among men.’”
 And remember, these values were commonly taught to the men of those times.
 So the fact that the Bible even listed women as Christ followers was scandalous in most parts of Greek culture.
 You can bet that Bible authors intentionally listed them, knowing it was pushing the boundaries in those times.